 Disney’s Hollywood Studios and Epcot are also accessible by boat from Disney's Yacht Club and Disney's Beach Club Resorts, Disney's Boardwalk Inn and Villas Resort, and the Walt Disney World Swan and Walt Disney World Dolphin Hotels.
 Downtown Disney is accessible by ferryboat from Disney's Old Key West Resort and Disney's Port Orleans resorts.

-Most areas of the Walt Disney World Resort are accessible by bus from other areas within the resort, including Water Parks, Theme Parks*, the Disney resorts and the Downtown Disney area.
+Most areas of the Walt Disney World Resort are accessible by bus from other areas within the resort, including Water Parks, Theme Parks*, Disney resorts, and the Downtown Disney area.
 Buses travel on routes throughout the resort and do not provide direct service between all destinations.